"I'm overwhelmed. I've been researching solutions to my credit problems...

 Are you a victim of identity theft?
 If you don't have identity theft protection/insurance, visit the FTC Identity Theft Center -- it's full of excellent resources and information.

 The second place I recommend is the non-profit Identity Theft Resource Center.
 They have a lot of free information and they are extremely helpful.

 If you are being harassed by debt collectors, you'll want to check out my ebook Debt Collection Answers: How to Use Debt Collection Laws to Protect Your Rights.
 It's free!

 If you have federal student loans, I recommend you use StudentLoanify.
 It will help you understand your loans and your repayment options for free.
 Then if you want to get into an affordable repayment plan, their service will help with the paperwork for a very affordable fee.

 The Student Loan Lawyer is the website of Joshua Cohen, one of the attorneys who pioneered student loan help.
 Josh has trained other attorneys and he's one of my go-to sources.

 My then-elementary school age daughter changed her tune about spending and saving virtually overnight with the help of Sammy the Rabbit at www.ItsAHabit.com.
 She and her friends loved the CDs and books.

-I am proud to serve as a credit coach for members of the Garrett Planning Network.
+For many years I served as a credit coach for members of the Garrett Planning Network.